-Key indicator 5: Increased participation in competitive sport Percentage of total allocation: % School focus with clarity on intended impact on pupils: Actions to achieve: Fundi ng alloca ted: Evidence and impact: Sustainability and suggested next steps: Increased participation in competition raises profile of sport and PE.
+Key indicator 5: Increased participation in competitive sport Percentage of total allocation: School focus with clarity on intended impact on pupils: Actions to achieve: Fundi ng alloca ted: Evidence and impact: Sustainability and suggested next steps: Increased participation in competition raises profile of sport and PE.
 School achievements are celebrated by school.
 MAT Competitions Enrolment into local School Sports Partnership.
 Events organised across between local schools and across the MAT.
 Travel to other schools using partnership transport where appropriate.
 Membership to the Girls and Boys, Erdington & Saltley Football League.
 MAT PE Lead to organise gaps in needed areas of competition.
 Medals and trophies purchased. £100 £100 Increased Level 0 personal competitions within PE raises selfbelief.
 Both competitions and challenges promoted on social media.
-Whole School Sports Day based on CWG.
-Children know School PE vision.
+Whole School Sports Day with winners advancing to Trust Olympics.
+Children know and understand School PE vision.
 Children explore new social connections.
 SEND MAT specific events increase inclusivity.
-Children are "proud" to represent school.
-MAT events all held at KES school, raising aspirations.
-Increased competitions have led to increase in playground activity and club sign up.
-Competitions for 'less active' children to spark a love for PESSPA Increased Active Mile exposure to aid mental health when school reopened.
-Continue with School Games 22/23 local partnership.
+Children feel valued.
+MAT events all held at KES school, raising aspirations with high profile visitors.
+Increased competitions have led to increase in after school club sign up.
+Competitions for 'less active' children to spark a love for PESSPA.
+Competitions for 'less active' children to spark a love for PESSPA.
+Continue with School Games 23/24 local partnership.
 Continue to provide competition for all.
 Increase specific training for competitions.
-Apprentice to aid training for teams.
 Ensure calendar of MAT events to be completed and represented.
 Continue to target those 'less active' children as well as G&T, SEND and those who have not represented the school yet, but would like to.
-Medals for all and winning trophy highlights healthy competition Continue links with external professional clubs.
+Medals for all and winning trophy highlights healthy competition.
+Continue links with external professional clubs.
+Continue to work with local colleges and universities.
 Total committed spend- £21, 690